Nate Lowe Player Props: Rangers vs. Tigers

 - The pitching staff for the Tigers has a collective 8.5 K/9, which ranks 20th in MLB.

-- The Tigers have a 4.36 team ERA that ranks 19th across all MLB pitching staffs.
+- The Tigers have the 20th-ranked team ERA among all MLB pitching staffs (4.41).

-- Tigers pitchers combine to rank 20th in baseball in home runs given up (94 total, 1.2 per game).
+- Tigers pitchers combine to surrender 96 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

 © 2023 Data Skrive.
 All rights reserved.